 - metrios (one sugar)

 - glykos (sweet, two sugars)

 - variglykos (very sweet, more than two sugars)

-And lastly, we cannot forget espresso and cappuccino.
-It seems no culture has been able to avoid Italian coffee culture, and so now in cafes all around Greece you can find these and other popular drinks, such as the flat white.
+Lastly, we cannot forget espresso and cappuccino.
+It seems no culture has been able to avoid Italian coffee culture, and so nowadays, in coffee shops all around Greece, you can find these and other popular coffee drinks.